MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/business-events/how-to/how-to-flow.md

 # required metadata

 title: Business events and Microsoft Flow
-description: This topics provides information about the business events that are available for consumption in Microsoft Flow via the Finance and Operations connector.
+description: This topics provides information about the business events that are available for consumption in Microsoft Flow using the connector.
 author: ibenbouzid
 manager: AnnBe
 ms.date: 08/07/2019